Lorellana21/101-things-to-do-before-you-re-Old-and-Boring/README.md

 ![](https://images-na.ssl-images-amazon.com/images/I/4109V59AF+L.jpg)

 Certain things in life are guaranteed.
-Firstly, we will get old, and secondly, without realising it, we´ll propably become borring too.
-Surely you´ve noticed how much time old people happily spend talking about when they wer young?
+Firstly, we will get old, and secondly, without realising it, we´ll propably become boring too.
+Surely you´ve noticed how much time old people happily spend talking about when they were young?
 Well, this book offers a way to ensure that you also have hundreds of great memories to sustain you and plenty to talk about when you become old and boring.

 If you don´t do these things now, the chances are you never will.
 So best get going before it´s too late.👅